-Tubi is an ad-supported free steaming service that many people are curious about, especially after Fox bought Tubi for $440 million.
+Tubi is an ad-supported free streaming service that many people are curious about, especially after Fox bought Tubi for $440 million.

-Tubi offers over 20,000 older TV shows and movies to watch for free.
+Tubi offers over 20,000 free TV shows and movies to watch.
 Their library holds content from studios including Paramount, MGM and Lionsgate and networks including A&E, Lifetime and Starz.
 The company says it has 25 million active monthly viewers who spend over 160 million hours per month watching content on Tubi.

 Supported devices: Roku, Apple TV, Fire TV, Smart TVs, web browsers, iPhones and iPads, Android phones and tablets, Chromecast, xfinity x1, Cox Contour, Xbox One, Playstation 3 and 4